-I combine data with mathematical models to understand how society and the environment influence one another.
-In particular, I focuses on how policy can encourage economic development while managing global climate change, how natural disasters impact societies and the effectiveness of associated policy responses, and how environmental conditions influence social instability and violence.
+Solomon Hsiang combines data with mathematical models to understand how society and the environment influence one another.
+In particular, he focuses on how policy can encourage economic development while managing the global climate.
+His research has been published in Science, Nature, and the Proceedings of the National Academy of Sciences.

 Hsiang earned a BS in Earth, Atmospheric and Planetary Science and a BS in Urban Studies and Planning from the Massachusetts Institute of Technology, and he received a PhD in Sustainable Development from Columbia University.
-He was a Post-Doctoral Fellow in Applied Econometrics at the National Bureau of Economic Research and is currently a Post-Doctoral Fellow in Science, Technology and Environmental Policy at the Woodrow Wilson School at Princeton University.
-He will be joining the faculty at the University of California, Berkeley in the Fall of 2013.
-He is also a contributing author to the Intergovernmental Panel on Climate Change and a contributing editor of EARTH magazine.
+He was a Post-Doctoral Fellow in Applied Econometrics at the National Bureau of Economic Research (NBER), a Post-Doctoral Fellow in Science, Technology and Environmental Policy at Princeton University, and an Assistant Professor at UC Berkeley from 2013-205.
+Hsiang is currently an Associate Professor of Public Policy at the University of California, Berkeley and a Faculty Research Fellow at the NBER.

 In 2013, Hsiang became the inaugural recipient of the American Geophysical Union's Science for Solutions Award for "significant contributions in the application and use of Earth and space sciences to solve societal problems".